 Chukka Falls Flyer Tour

-We went on a zip-lining tour where you fly through the palm tree forest and over Dunn’s River Falls with Chukka Falls Flyer Tour.
-These falls are one of Jamaica’s national treasures and I can see why…they are really beautiful!
-Make sure you bring bug spray in addition to sunscreen to this location, too.
+These falls are one of Jamaica’s national treasures and I can see why…they’re certainly easy on the eyes!
+You should make sure you bring bug spray in addition to sunscreen to this location, as well.

 Rose Hall Haunted House